 Miller-Motte College, Wilmington serves as the host institution for all Miller-Motte Colleges and other post-secondary institutions owned and operated by Ancora Education.
 This agreement enables enrolled students in an eligible program of study to enroll in online courses that apply toward the academic requirements of certificate, diploma, or degree programs at the students’ home institutions.
 As a result, Miller-Motte College, Wilmington, NC online courses may also have students from Ancora Education post-secondary institutions located in other cities/states.

 Authentication and Protection of Student Identity

 Each student is provided a unique user name and password for the purpose of authenticating each student’s identity when entering the online classroom.
 Students are prohibited from providing their passwords and log-ins to any other individual.
 Furthermore, student identity is authenticated through a series of email, telephone interviews, and/or meetings with the campus Online Learning Coordinator.
 Each student’s username, password and email address are used to authenticate student identity in order to complete assignments within the Learning Management System.
 All testing is completed through the Learning Management System and the unique username and password is used to verify student identity.

 The student’s unique username and password is used to verify student identity.
-Neither the Institution nor Delta Career Education Corporation will release any student’s username and password to any individual which would violate a student’s rights under the Federal Educational Rights and Privacy Act.
+Neither the Institution nor Ancora Education will release any student’s username and password to any individual which would violate a student’s rights under the Federal Educational Rights and Privacy Act.